gabrielcampari/gabrielcampari/README.md

 I'm a veteran computer science student, I work as an intern in the development area.
 I focus on backend and web development.

 * 🌍  I'm From São Paulo - Brasil
-* 🧠  I'm learning Network & TypeScript
+* 🧠  I'm learning Hardware Hacking & TypeScript
 * 🤝  I'm open to collaborating and interested on large-scale projects that can change lifes

 ##